-You will have access to City's careers service who will consult with you and design a bespoke programme for students on this course.
+You will have access to City University’s careers service who has designed a bespoke programme for students on this course.

 As the course is a qualifying law degree, on graduation you will be eligible to undertake further training towards becoming a solicitor or barrister, or as a Chartered Legal Executive.